sandymavuli/dunnhumby/README.md

 1. Go to SQL SSMS and try to connect to server - **localhost,1433** user name - **sa** password - **Mavuli@123**

+2. Go to docker for desktop and check container are created and running successfully.
+3. There should be two services **dunnhumby.products** and **sql-server** or **sql-express** - container name should be up and running.